pokepark/PokemonRaidBot/docs/config.rst

      - URL to your map.
 This is displayed under every raid poll.
    * - CUSTOM_TRAINERNAME
      - Book, allow users to add custom trainernames via ``/trainer`` command
+   * - ENABLE_GYM_AREAS
+     - To divide gyms into areas when making selections through ``/start``, ``/listall`` etc. set this to true.
+Areas are defined in geoconfig_gym_areas.json.
+   * - DEFAULT_GYM_AREA": false,
+     - ID of default gymarea.
+Can also be set to false to only display areas.
    * - PORTAL_IMPORT
      - Bool, allow importing gyms via portal import Telegram bots
    * - RAID_ANYTIME
      - Bool, enable a final timeslot for attending at any given time.
    * - RAID_AUTOMATIC_ALARM
-     - Bool, sign up every attendee to the raid alarm automatically.
-They will get private messages of new participants as if they had enabled it themselves on the poll.
+     - Bool, if true, force every attendee to sign up for the raid alarm automatically.
+If false, users can choose to set automatic alarms on via ``/trainer``.
    * - RAID_CODE_POKEMON
      - List of Pokemon dex IDs in use for private group codes
    * - RAID_CREATION_EX_GYM_MARKER